-- The experience is complementary to and an extension of classroom learning; it allows students to apply what they are learning in a professional setting. - The employer understands that an internship is first and foremost a learning experience for the student.
+- The experience is complementary to and an extension of classroom learning; it gives the student an opportunity to apply what they are learning in a professional setting. - The employer understands that an internship is first and foremost a learning experience for the student.
 The benefits to the employer of having an intern are secondary. - The experience comes with a professional-level job description and desired qualifications.
-The intern will perform work assignments that result in professional experience and skills that they will take with them following the experience's conclusion. - There are clearly defined learning objectives/goals related to the student's professional goals. - Quality and consistent supervision is provided by a professional with expertise and the appropriate educational background.
+The intern will perform work assignments that result in professional experience and skills that they will take with them following the conclusion of the experience. - There are clearly defined learning objectives/goals related to the student's professional goals. - Quality and consistent supervision is provided by a professional with expertise and the appropriate educational background.
 The supervisor invests time in helping the student meet his/her learning objectives, along with orientation and guidance on organizational culture, expectations, and roles. - There is routine, constructive feedback by the experienced supervisor. - There are resources, equipment, and facilities provided by the host employer that support the student's learning objectives/goals.